PhotonicsTUL/PLaSK/doc/introduction.rst

 ^^^^^^^
 In order to install PLaSK on MS Windows, perform two steps:

-1. Install Anaconda Python Distribution (please use 64-bit installer) version 1.9.2 (Do not install 2.x.x version).
+1. Install Anaconda Python Distribution **Python 2.7 version** (you must use 64-bit installer).
 While installing select “Register Anaconda as default Python version of the system” option.
-Do not install Anaconda in the folder with any spaces in the name (e.g. C:\Program Files\)!
+Do not install Anaconda in the folder with any spaces in the name (e.g. ``C:\Program Files\``)!
 This step needs to be performed only once.

 2. Download and install latest build of the PLaSK Windows binary.
 This should be done each time the new version is issued (PLaSK graphical launcher will inform you about it automatically).